 Assumption Mary's being taken, body and soul, into heaven.
 Mary had a special relationship with her Son, Jesus, from the very beginning, when she conceived him.
-Catholics believe that because of this relationship, she enjoys a special participation in Jesus' Resurrection and has been taken into heaven where she now lives with him.
-We celebrate this event in the Feast of the Assumption on August 15.
+Because of this relationship, she enjoys a special participation in Jesus' Resurrection and has been taken into heaven where she now lives with him.
+We celebrate this event in the feast of the Assumption on August 15.